Slow dynamics from a nested hierarchy of frozen states: Discussion

 Via duality transformations, our results can explain the onset of slow relaxation also in quantum many-body systems in which kinetic constraints are not explicit, but emerge in the large-coupling limit~\cite{zadnik-garrahan-2023,causer-banuls-garrahan-2024}.
 Whether they can be applied to systems in which kinetic constraints are hard to pinpoint even in the large-coupling limit remains an intriguing open question~\cite{carleo-etal-2012,honda-etal-2025}.
 Another among open questions concerns the relation between the nested hierarchy of frozen states and emergent (quasi)conserved quantities~\cite{abanin-deroeck-ho-huveneers-2017,chen-iadecola-2021}.
 Last but not least, it would be interesting to see whether the nested hierarchy can be extended to include recently discovered Hilbert-space cages~\cite{tan-huang-2025,benami-heyl-moessner-2025,nicolau-ljubotina-serbyn-2025,jonay-pollmann-2025}, in addition to frozen states.

-{\bf \em Acknowledgements.} L.P.~is grateful to U.~Duh, Y.~Kasim and P.~Orlov for useful discussions.
+{\bf \em Acknowledgements.} L.P.~is grateful to Urban Duh, Yusuf Kasim, and Pavel Orlov for useful discussions.
 ED calculations were performed using the QuSpin package \cite{QuSpin, QuSpin2}.
-This work has been supported by Slovenian Research Agency (ARIS) under Research Startup Program No. SN-ZRD/22-27/0510—NESY (L.Z. and V.M.) and Research Program P1-0402 (L.Z. and L.P.), as well as by European Research Council (ERC) under Advanced Grant No. 101096208—QUEST (L.Z. and L.P.).
+This work has been supported by the Slovenian Research and Innovation Agency (ARIS) under Research Startup Program No. SN-ZRD/22-27/0510---NESY (L.Z. and V.M.) and Research Program No. P1-0402 (L.Z. and L.P.), as well as by the European Research Council (ERC) under Advanced Grant No. 101096208---QUEST (L.Z. and L.P.).